MehdiAdd/gym_subscriber_management_java/README.md

 ### BackOffice

-- As i mentioned. this part is dedicated for admin by which he can manage all the sort of books, users etc...
+- It is the place where the manager can manage the memberships of all subscribers
-- it is accessible after the admin authentication (using admin as email and password)
   ![](images/subscriberManagement.png)
   ![](images/subscriberSearching.png)